 Thanks for being interested in your academic future and in your graduation as verified by visiting the Academic Advising website.
 This website is designed to improve and enhance your planning and interactions with your academic advisor.
 This website is not intended to replace your academic advisor!
 High Point University places a strong emphasis upon quality advising.
 Advising is the single most effective intervention for improving academic performance, retention and the overall educational experience of our students.
 Exceptional academic advising is linked to exceptional student success and retention.

 Changing Major and Advisor; Adding a Minor or Second Major.
-If you decide that you want to change your major, declare a minor, declare a second major and/or change advisors, you must go to the Office of Academic Development, 4th Floor, Smith Library to complete a change form at the Welcome Desk.
+If you decide that you want to change your major, declare a minor, declare a second major and/or change advisors, you must go to the Office of Academic Services, 4th Floor, Smith Library to complete a change form at the Welcome Desk.
 Students must have the correct major listed on their academic records.
 Furthermore, it is equally important that students be advised by a faculty advisor in their intended major.

 Academic Advising at High Point University